jyoung4242/articles/CA/cellularautonoma.md

 to demonstrate the results.

 The demo starts with a noise field which is a plugin for Excalibur.
-Using a numbered array representing the 36x36 tilemap, which has
-'1's and '0's we can feed this array into the CA function.
+Using a numbered array representing the 36x36 tilemap, which has ones and zeroes we can feed this array into the CA function.
 You can repeatedly press the 'CA Generation Step' button and the same array can be re-fed into the algo to see the step by step iteration, and then can be reset to a new noise field again to start over.

 # Why Excalibur